Analytic Extended Dynamic Mode Decomposition: Numerical simulations

-Let us consider the one-dimensional cubic dynamics $\dot{x} = x-x^3$, which possess one unstable equilibrium at $x^*=0$ and two stable equilibria at $x^*=-1$ and $x^*=1$.
-The Koopman eigenvalues are computed with DMD, EDMD, and analytic EDMD with monomial basis functions up to total degree $4$.
-A set of $20$ data pairs is generated from a uniform distribution over the interval $[0,1]$, with a sampling time $\Delta t = 0.5$.
-The results are shown in Figure \ref{fig_1D}(a).
+\begin{example} Let us consider the one-dimensional cubic dynamics $\dot{x} = x-x^3$, which possess one unstable equilibrium at $x^*=0$ and two stable equilibria at $x^*=-1$ and \mbox{$x^*=1$}.
+The Koopman eigenvalues are computed with DMD, EDMD, and analytic EDMD with monomial basis functions up to degree $|\alpha|_{max}=4$.
+A set of $M=20$ data pairs is generated from a uniform distribution over the interval $X=[0,1]$, with the sampling time $\Delta t = 0.5$.
+The results are shown in \cref{fig_1D}(a).
 We note that unstable eigenvalues $\lambda_j=j$, $j\in \mathbb{N}$ are computed with analytic EDMD since the projection on monomials is related to the Taylor expansion around the unstable equilibrium $x^*=0$.
-As mentioned in \cite{Page_Kerswell}, EDMD cannot capture these unstable Koopman eigenvalues, while analytic EDMD demonstrates good performance.
-Moreover, by using a translated kernel associated with a Taylor expansion around the stable equilibrium at $x^*=1$ (see Remark \ref{rem:translated}), we can also capture stable Koopman eigenvalues $\lambda_j=-2j$, $j\in \mathbb{N}$, with the same data set (see Figure \ref{fig_1D}(b)).
+By using the translated kernel $1/(1-(x-1)(y-1))$ associated with a Taylor expansion around the stable equilibrium at $x^*=1$ (see \cref{rem:translated}), analytic EDMD can also capture stable Koopman eigenvalues $\lambda_j=-2j$, $j\in \mathbb{N}$, with the same data set (see \cref{fig_1D}(b)).
+As mentioned in \cite{Page_Kerswell}, the performance of EDMD critically depends on the region where the data points are sampled.
+In the present case of a large sampling region, EDMD captures neither stable nor unstable Koopman eigenvalues while analytic EDMD demonstrates good performance. \end{example}